 - Hit up a nearby Chateau for a wine tour.

-Camping Cote d’Argent is a brilliant place to go camping in South West France and an excellent base for exploring this part of the Atlantic Coast.
+The Cote d’Argent campsite is a brilliant place to go camping in South West France and an excellent base for exploring this part of the Atlantic Coast.
 Outdoor-loving families will love the range of activities on offer and those who like to bask on beaches have huge stretches of coastline to choose from.
 The campsite is brilliantly equipped for families, although I would have liked some of the onsite ‘animations’ to take place slightly earlier as 10pm was a bit too late for our little ones.
-If you’re booking, ideally try and get an outer ring pitch for extra privacy as some of the other ones looked squashed and close to the road.
+When you’re booking, ideally try and get an outer ring pitch for extra privacy as some of the other ones looked squashed and close to the road.

 Pin it for later: